DannyKennen/DataScience_S2025/data-science-curriculum-build (2)/challenges/c02-michelson-assignment.md

 **Observations**:

+The majority of the images have good distinctness, only 15 have poor distinctness.
+The poor distinctness images also have the most difference in my table compared to Michelson’s table, there is a difference of 2 for the poor distinctness, whereas good and fair distinctness differ by 1.7 and 1.5 respectively.

-Why might your table differ from Michelson’s? - This table includes the decimal points where as the original chart contains whole numbers.
+*Why might your table differ from Michelson’s?*

+\- This table includes the decimal points where as the original chart contains whole numbers.
 For one, Michelson may have rounded numbers.
 Additionally, our data set says that Michelson’s value for the speed of light is 299944.00 but Michelson had an error of 51 km/s which may have added to the diffrence.

 The `Velocity` values in the dataset are the speed of light *in air*;
 Michelson introduced a couple of adjustments to estimate the speed of